-- 73.1 The Bar Council must ensure that minutes are taken and kept of all general meetings and Bar Council meetings (including resolutions without meeting). - See item 14 of Schedule 1 of the Act. - 73.2 The minutes of annual general meetings must include a copy of the financial statements in accordance with the financial reporting requirements of the Act. - See sections 94(4), 97(4) and 100(4) and item 15 of Schedule 1 of the Act. - 73.3 The minutes of special general meetings must include a copy of any financial statements submitted at the meeting. - See item 15 of Schedule 1 of the Act.
+73.1 The Bar Council must ensure that minutes are taken and kept of all general meetings and Bar Council meetings (including resolutions without meeting).

+73.2 The minutes of annual general meetings must include a copy of the financial statements in accordance with the financial reporting requirements of the Act.

+See sections 94(4), 97(4) and 100(4) and item 15 of Schedule 1 of the Act.

+73.3 The minutes of special general meetings must include a copy of any financial statements submitted at the meeting.